weimingtom/krkrsdl2_fork2/README.md

 @cmd
 ```
 * Run ndk-build, or ndk-build -j8, or ndk-build NDK_DEBUG=1 V=1.
-* Import, compile and run with Android ADT, see project_adt\ .project
+* Import, compile and run with Android ADT, see android_adt\ .project